Quasi-alternating surgeries: Introduction

 \begin{thm:QAsurgeries}[Abbreviated] Every census L-space knot admits a quasi-alternating surgery, except for the knots $t09847$ and $o9\_30634$ which do not admit any quasi-alter\-nating surgeries. \end{thm:QAsurgeries}

-The full statement of the theorem points out that many of the census L-space knots have exceptional surgeries that are double branched covers of quasi-alter\-nating Montesinos links.
+The full statement of the theorem points out that many of the census L-space knots have surgeries to Seifert fibered spaces that are double branched covers of quasi-alter\-nating Montesinos links.
 Table~\ref{tab:QATable} displays a quasi-alternating surgery for each census L-space knot that does not admit an alternating slope or a quasi-alternating Seifert fibered slope.
 For the census L-space knots with an alternating surgery, we refer to~\cite{BKM_alt}.
 The Seifert fibered surgeries can be found at~\cite{Du18} or~\cite{BKM}.